w3f/polkadot-wiki/docs/learn/learn-governance.md

 **Demotion** occurs automatically after a given period has elapsed and the member is unable to defend their position to their peers.

-**Suspension** can happen only through general referendum, ensuring controversy or unpopularity with the Fellowship alone does not necessarily result in expulsion.
+**Suspension** can happen only through general referendum, which ensures that the Fellowship's bias alone does not necessarily result in expulsion.

 Gaining access to top tiers of the ranks will also require a referendum, as to prevent the Fellowship from becoming a cabal (popularity with Fellowship peers alone is not enough to gain access to a top rank).